One of the challenging tasks while working in the project team is to perform the necessary connectivity test though services don’t exist.

-- In above example, I have started listening port on 5500, and it’s time to validate if it’s running.
+In the above example, I have started listening port on 5500, and it’s time to validate if it’s running.

-Open command prompt and run netstat to validate if port 5500 is listening
+Open a command prompt and run netstat to validate if port 5500 is listening

-So yes, now I have created port listener successfully in Windows.
+So yes, now I have created a port listener successfully in Windows.

 To create post listener in Linux OS